Inclusion Quality Mark (IQM)

 Woodhill is an Inclusion Centre of Excellence!

-This year Woodhill was awarded the Inclusion Quality Mark (IQM) and Centre of Excellence award after undergoing a two-day assessment in July 2018.
+Last year Woodhill was awarded the Inclusion Quality Mark (IQM) and Centre of Excellence award after undergoing a two-day assessment in July 2018.
+In July 2019 we maintained our centre of excellence status following a one-day review.

 What is the IQM?